AlvinaMomin/ColorGame/README.md

 # ColorGame
- An educational game for beginner level developers to learn what colors are achieved from various different RGB numbers
+ An educational game for beginner level developers to learn what colors are achieved from various different RGB numbers.